AckerlyXu/heima/articles/sql-data-warehouse/index.md

 ---
-title: Azure SQL Data Warehouse Documentation - Tutorials, API Reference | Azure
+title: Azure SQL Data Warehouse Documentation - Tutorials, Concepts | Microsoft Docs
-description: Learn how to use SQL Data Warehouse, combining SQL Server with massively parallel processing.
-Documentation shows how to load, analyze, manage, and export data.
+description: Learn how to use an Azure SQL Data Warehouse, which combines SQL relational databases with massively parallel processing.
+Tutorials and other documentation shows you how to design, load, manage, and analyze data using a data warehouse.
 services: sql-data-warehouse
 author: rockboyfor
 manager: digimobile
 layout: LandingPage
-ms.assetid:
 ms.service: sql-data-warehouse
-ms.tgt_pltfrm: na
-ms.devlang: na
 ms.topic: landing-page
 origin.date: 01/23/2017
 ms.date: 12/11/2017